Sport & Exercise

 Note: Some unit standards may change.
 Final information on the standards specific to your course will be available prior to starting your programme.

-If circumstances change there could be a mix models of delivery e.g online, face to face one day per week or block options.
+If circumstances change there could be mixed models of delivery e.g online, face to face one day per week or block options.

 9am to 2.30pm Fridays